davidtinker/grails-cors/README.md

 If 'Origin' header matches the regex then it is echoed back as 'Access-Control-Allow-Origin' otherwise no CORS headers are sent back to the client and the browser will deny the request.

+You can specify a comma-delimited list of response headers that should be exposed to the client:

+    cors.expose.headers = 'X-app-header1,X-app-header2'

 Client Performance Notes
 ------------------------